-meaningful and productive lives among friends and family, focusing on abilities rather than disabilities.
-Our
+have meaningful and productive lives among friends and family, focusing on abilities rather than disabilities.

-participants are individuals with intellectual and developmental disabilities which limit communication and
+Our participants are individuals with intellectual and developmental disabilities which limit communication

 With guidance from staff, at the end of each session, interns will write brief summaries of each day’s activities to share with participants’ parents.
 Additionally, interns will develop short recreational activities with the participants’ abilities in mind, and lead these activities at a few sessions over the course of the term or semester.
 (The number of activities required will be linked to the number of credits the intern is earning.)

-The cost of all transportation and activities will be covered by CAN.
-However, interns should plan to either bring a lunch or to buy lunch if the “CAN plan” includes a restaurant outing.
+The cost of all transportation and activities during each session will be covered by CAN.
+However, interns should plan to either bring a lunch or buy lunch if the “CAN plan” includes a restaurant outing.
 CAN sessions often involve a significant amount of walking outdoors, so please wear comfortable shoes and dress for the weather.

 All helpers are expected to stay focused on CAN participants and activities.
 Phones should only be used to stay in contact with others in the CAN group, or for emergency situations.

 CAN sessions begin and end at First Congregational Church, 25 East Benton Avenue, Naperville (very close to the North Central College campus).

 Interns must be available to attend enough CAN sessions to fulfill the hours required for their college credit(s), and must be able to communicate easily and clearly with CAN staff members.
 Previous experience working with individuals with developmental disabilities is ideal, and candidates for this position must have a genuine interest in learning about working with and interacting with this population.